 3. The Only Approval You Need is Your Own

 Early on, I constantly battled against insecurities.
 I needed accomplishments for reassurance and rarely felt confidence from success.
 I wasted time and energy being uncomfortable in my own skin.
-It wasn't until my first For Dummies book in 2004 that I believed my public credibility was worthy and began to relax a bit.
+It wasn't until my first book in 2004 that I believed my public credibility was worthy and began to relax a bit.
 Only when heeding a good friend's advice to simply "Decide to be confident" did the path to success become less fettered and distracted.
 Today I only seek my own approval and attract people who appreciate what I have to offer.
 The rest are welcome to look for guidance elsewhere.

 4. Desire Outweighs Potential

 As an entrepreneur, I see potential in everything and everybody.
 As an employer, this got me into terrible trouble.
 I would hire people on potential without checking desire.
 Of course nearly every applicant wanted the job, even when they didn't.
 Then in 90 days, the excitement of the new job wore off, and we all realized we made a horrible mistake.
 I now put people through rigorous testing for desire (including myself) when new opportunities arise.
 Spend time thinking of the implications down the road.
 Don't ask the question Can I do that?
 Ask the question Should I do that?